Dave Van Ronk/Elijah Wald – The Mayor of MacDougal Street

 the life, times and voice of an artist I dearly loved."

 Dave Van Ronk was a founding father of the 1960s folk and blues revivals, but he was far more than that.
 For one thing, he was a marvelous raconteur, one of the funniest and most quotable figures on the Village scene.
-His stories of the fifties and sixties scene, populated by legends like Mississippi John Hurt, Rev. Gary Davis, Brownie McGhee, and then young friends like Bob Dylan, Phil Ochs and Joni Mitchell, have a vibrant humor and keen insight unlike any other history of that period.
+His stories of the fifties and sixties, populated by legends like Mississippi John Hurt, Rev. Gary Davis, Brownie McGhee, and young friends like Bob Dylan, Phil Ochs and Joni Mitchell, have a vibrant humor and keen insight unlike any other history of that period.
 Dave honed his tales along with his music, while holding court in cafes, bars, and from his apartment on Sheridan Square.
 As a musician, mentor, and barroom philosopher, his influence was so great that the block he lived on was recently renamed Dave Van Ronk Street.
+(For an overview of his recordings, check out my annotated guide.)

 This is an honor that would have made him particularly happy, because much as he loved music, he loved the Village almost as deeply.
 From the time he moved there in the early 1950s until his death in February of 2002, he never considered living anywhere else.
 Indeed, his memoir ends in the late 1960s, as much because of the change in the neighborhood as the change in the music scene.
 All his old friends were moving to places like Woodstock or the West Coast, and he found this sad and inexplicable.
 He loved New York, and that love comes through in his memoir.